vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

 ## **Abstract**:

 The responsibilities of each sub-DAO are described in the Specifications section.
 In general, each sub-DAO will fund its own core operations as well as other teams and projects working within the Curve ecosystem.
-At times there may be crossover between each sub-DAO's area of focus, in which case multiple sub-DAOs may coordinate on funding and project management responsibilities.
+At times there may be a crossover between each sub-DAO's area of focus, in which case multiple sub-DAOs may coordinate on funding and project management responsibilities.
 As a recent example, Llama Risk, Curve Research, and Curve Monitor recently worked together to manage a project by Xenophon Labs to conduct research on predicting stablecoin depegs with deliverables being a research paper and API that could be integrated into a risk dashboard.

 Each sub-DAO will receive a vest to a multisig composed of trusted individuals working in the respective discipline.
 Some of these sub-DAOs already have a long history working on behalf of the DAO (Curve Research, Llama Risk, and Curve Analytics) and one proposed sub-DAO will be newly created as part of this proposal (Dev Tooling).
 The CRV will vest linearly over 365 days as per the requirement of the Community Fund, and the DAO retains the right to cancel the remainder of the vest at any point.

+In case not all funds have been used by Q1 '26, sub-DAOs will either return the remainder to the Curve community fund or roll the remaining funds over to a subsequent round, pending DAO approval.
+Furthermore, any revenue generated from sub-DAO activity will be converted into CRV and sent to the Curve community fund.
+Each sub-DAO is primarily a public good, although they may at times be contracted for consultancy or other services by a third party.
+In such cases, the revenue they generate from activities related to the sub-DAO rightfully belongs to the DAO.

+Each sub-DAO is responsible for any legal wrapper they require to conduct their operations and handling the IP ownership for any product produced by the sub-DAO.
+Each sub-DAO is expected to share quarterly operations updates to ensure continued accountability to the DAO.

 ## **Motivation**: